HaoWuLab-Bioinformatics/SCMcluster/README.md

 tensorflow 1.12

 ## Usage
-Enter the normalized expression matrix into feature_selection.py.You need to enter the matrix path in the following statement:
+Enter the normalized expression matrix into feature_selection.py.
+You need to enter the matrix path in the following statement:

 ` df=pd.read_csv('./yourpath',index_col=0,sep='\t') `